Travis Warnofski crouched against a pillar of petrified wood. With pinched eyes he peered into the sanctum beyond.

 Time and again he would grab at the sensei’s staff as it whooshed toward him.
 Always his fingers grasped empty air.
 The old man could dance off walls and vault over rooftops.
 He could vanish into corners and explode from crevices.

-“To season with salt is not enough,” the sensei would roar.
+“To be seasoned with salt is not enough,” the sensei would roar.
 “You must become salt.”

 Trav shook away the memory and focused on the sanctuary before him.
 The totems’ firepots flickered and hissed.
 He counted nine columns, in three rows of three.
 Along each wall stood another trio of pillars.
 Together they formed a forest of 21 totems, all sputtering flame and spewing their fish-oil stench.
 Black timbers walled the sanctuary, creaking against a tempest howling outside.
-Snow and ice spewed through the hairline cracks between the planks.
+Snowflakes spewed through hairline cracks between the planks.

 He inched along the forest fringe.